Two LNG tanks arriving in Romania from China.

 Batch #2: 2 x exhaust stacks + 2 x pipe spools – Total GW: 511 tons (approx. 255 tons / 28 meters height for each stack) / 10,877.00 M3.

-In 2015, we hit a milestone - the largest project in the company’s history.
+With this project in 2015, we hit a milestone - the largest project so far in the company’s history.

 One part of the project was to transport evaporators from China to Indonesia.
 The evaporators were a total of 58 packages, 34,000 m3, and 4,400 tons, including 9 heavy pieces (200 tons – 465 tons each).
 Weight of the heaviest item was 465 ton.
 Dimensions of the longest item was 26.00 x 10.60 x 10.20 m.
 Its weight was 420 tons.
 Dimensions of the highest item was 20.25 x 10.80 x 11.35 m.
 Its weight was 210 tons.